aseure/blog/textbundles/2020-09-18 - Don't hate the book because you don't use it.textbundle/text.md

 To conclude, I'm not saying the book is not old, quite the opposite: you can feel it when it takes as examples from 90s user interfaces.
 I'm merely advocating that our industry and its workers have changed a lot in the last 30 years, dare I say even more than in any other industry.
 But this should not be an excuse to sweep away years of meticulous R&D and documentation, on which our modern tools still rely on nowadays, and the people behind it.

-Because a lot of people complained that they were never able to finish the book, here is an extract from the end, section "What to Except from Design Patterns", page 351:
+Because a lot of people complained that they were never able to finish the book, here is an extract from the end, section "What to Expect from Design Patterns", page 351:

 > It's possible to argue that this book hasn't accomplished much.
 After all, it doesn't present any algorithms or programming techniques that haven't been used before. [...] it just documents existing designs.
 You could conclude that it makes a reasonable tutorial, perhaps, but it certainly can't offer much to an experienced object-oriented designer.
 >